 - Focus on protecting, improving and providing a multi-functional GI network in Bucks and MK that improves economic, environmental and quality of life benefits. - Seek opportunities to protect, enhance, extend, create and connect GI for all its benefits (including landscape-scale connectivity of habitats for biodiversity outcomes). - Place emphasis on adequate access to high quality green recreation and productive space for community health and wellbeing (at least conforming to ANGSt standards at the strategic scale). - Ensure the size and location of GI is suitable for the function it is intended to fulfil. - Require GI management into the long-term, to ensure that it develops in accordance with its stated intention.
 Mechanisms to achieve this must be outlined in development proposals. - Require the monitoring of GI improvement, and remedial measures if not achieving satisfactory GI condition within stipulated timeframes. - Allocate and develop sufficient funding mechanisms to improve the quality, location and functions provided by GI.
-This could include developer contributions, biodiversity offsetting, CIL payments.
+This could include developer contributions, biodiversity offsetting, and/or CIL payments.

-12.23 The NEP emphasises that the above approach would require identifying (mapping) where current GI is, the functions it serves (to understand its potential importance), gaps in provision, and opportunities for how and where it should be improved.
+12.27 The NEP emphasises that the above approach would require identifying (mapping) where current GI is, the functions it serves (to understand its potential importance), gaps in provision, and opportunities for how and where it should be improved.
+Natural England, Nearby Nature: Accessible Natural Greenspace Guidance, March 2010 is a source of good practice (38).